Chicago Stock Exchange Trading Room

 Innovative in design, the building featured a large almost two story high room on the second floor which became the Chicago Stock Exchange Trading Room.
 Using the new steel framing design of early skyscrapers, this room was unobstructed except for four support columns.
 The steel structure of the ceiling rested on the four columns which in turn supported the upper floors of the building.

-The steel ceiling structure was covered with plastered walls which were decorated with stenciled canvas applied like wallpaper.
+The walls and steel ceiling structure were covered with plaster which in turn was decorated with stenciled canvas applied like wallpaper.
 The stencils were rich in color and complex in design.
-Seven of 15 designs are publicly documented which range from a frieze above mahogany paneled walls to truss, beam and ceiling coffers.
+Seven of 15 designs are publicly documented which range from a frieze above mahogany paneled walls to wallpaper covering truss, beam and ceiling coffers.

-The Tiles have a palette of 18 colors that were interpreted from an original stencil in our collection.
-Unlike the original stencils which were cut by hand, our computer remastered design repeat is precise.
+Our Upper Beam Stencil shown below has a palette of 18 colors that were interpreted from an original in our collection.
+Again, having been remastered on a computer, the design repeats are precise.